 Everyone has heard of the White House in Washington DC.
-It is where the President lives and self-guided tours are offered to the pubic!
+It is where the President lives and a Self-Guided White House Tour is offered to the public!

 It is less than an hour from where we live.
 Surprisingly we have never visited so we decided to change that.